A new business or small business can win or lose due to price quotes. Hence, it’s crucial to get the pricing right.

 A price quote that is accurate, reasonable and handed over to the customer in a timely manner is likely to reach an agreement.

 What is the purpose of a price quote?

 The moment when a customer asks what a quote means the customer, is seriously interested in the deal.
 So without further ado, prepare a quote that states the clear cost of the works, offered to the customer.

 Price quote is very useful for running service businesses.

 The purpose of a price quote is:

-- To prevent the business from the fluctuating prices
+- To prevent the business from fluctuating prices.

-- To add transparency with no hidden costs and enhance customer relationship
+- To add transparency with no hidden costs and enhance customer relationships.

 By stating the cost quote, terms and conditions clearly you are also putting across to your customer that your business is legal.
 This will encourage them more to do business with you.

 Note – Labour cost might be fixed but the cost of materials may vary.
 So it is necessary to analyze all the costs that may change and costs that are fixed before deciding the price quote.